 50,000 Wooden Poles

 Each of Edmonton's roughly 50,000 wooden power poles is inspected every five years for rot and physical damage.

 We regularly inspect all equipment and make repairs whenever possible before outages happen.
 As a member of the

 Canadian Electricity Association's Service Continuity Committee, we participate in monthly discussions with Canada's other utilities about how to improve reliability.
 The committee also standardizes the way utilities report outages.

 We're installing distribution automation devices designed to reduce outages by identifying system faults and automatically closing and opening circuits.
 This helps ensure that if one city circuit fails, another is available to get your lights back on.

-We're also improving restoration times by installing cellular devices on both underground and aerial circuits that inform our control operators if an outage occurs in a specific location.
+We're also improving restoration times by installing radio devices on both underground and aerial circuits that inform our control operators if an outage occurs in a specific location.